-The SID at the venue will be located near changing rooms A and B. For details of the SID's opening hours and the services it will provide, please see p15.
+The SID at Carioca Arena 3 will be located beside the warm-up area.
+For details of the SID's opening hours and the services it will provide, please see p15.

 Weather Information

 Rio de Janeiro as a whole benefits from a mild to warm climate during the winter month of September.
 Based on statistics from recent years, teams can expect an average daily high of around 22-23°C (72-73°F) in the Barra zone.
 On average, relative humidity ranges from a minimum of around 60 per cent to a maximum of around 80 per cent during this period.
 The average monthly rainfall during September is 68 millimetres; the prevailing winds are from the southwest and the south-east.